-As we age, our body starts to produce less collagen, which explains why we experience fine lines, wrinkles, dark spots, and hyperpigmentation as we grow older.
+As we age, our body produces less collagen, which explains why we experience fine lines, wrinkles, dark spots, and hyperpigmentation as we age.

 However, aging alone does not cause fine lines and wrinkles.
 Stress, environmental aggressors, and sun UV (Ultraviolet) rays are also the culprit.

-The anti-inflammatory and antioxidant properties of CBD may help reduce the aging signs.
+The anti-inflammatory and antioxidant properties of CBD may help reduce aging signs.

 Hence, CBD intake can contribute to better-looking skin.